weaverbel/intro-computational-thinking/content/5-solutions.md

 #### Practice 2b.
 Tidying up more carefully

 In the process of doing the above, we actually made a few blunders.
 We accidentally deleted some files we should have kept either because they were mislabelled or they were missing a file extension.
 Because this automation is a complex operation that cannot be undone, we want to make sure we don't make those kinds of mistakes again.

-One way to do that is to check we have coded the workflow correctly before we finally execute the automation.
-Therefore we could introduce a step to confirm or deny any file deletion before a file is deleted, e.g. using `rm -r -i` in the shell.
+One way to do that is to check we have coded the workflow correctly before we finally execute the automation, possibly by printing all the relevant filenames to screen prior to moving them.

+To prevent accidental deletion of files, we could introduce a step to confirm or deny any file deletion *before* a file is deleted, e.g., by using a command such as `rm -i *.*` in the Unix shell.
+The `-i` flag forces the system to ask whether or not to delete a file.

 Write some pseudocode for that step of the process.